 eats & drinks

 Culpeper A large, always crowded pub with a rooftop, this is an easy choice on Commercial street to have a few drinks, especially if you are waiting for Gunpowder to text you when your table is ready.
-It’s a three-minute walk away, so I suggest putting your name down at Gunpowder then heading over to Culpeper for a drink or two.
+It’s a three-minute walk away, so put your name down at Gunpowder then head over to Culpeper for a drink or two.
 Or, three.
+Spitalfields

-Ottolenghi Shoreditch Located on a windy, narrow street a few steps from Spitalfields, this is the largest Ottolenghi with tons of seating area in a clean, white space.
+Ottolenghi Located on a windy, narrow street a few steps from Spitalfields, this is the largest Ottolenghi with tons of seating area in a clean, white space.
+Spitalfields

-The Pig and Butcher With locally sourced meats and craft beers, this cozy restaurant is good pick for a Sunday roast or weekday dinner.
+The Pig and Butcher With locally sourced meats and craft beers, this cozy restaurant is good pick for a Sunday roast, lunch or weekday dinner.
+Islington

 Callooh Calley Well-balanced Tiki drinks with a funky menu that lets you keep track of what you’ve tried with stickers to mark on the menu.
-I haven’t kept the sticker collection, but I appreciate the idea, and it was fun in the moment.
+Shoreditch

 see & do